-Our commitment began in Nepal.
+InNepal our engagement started.
 At least here the desire to help became concrete.
-After a Father and son journey 2018 to the geographically and culturally impressive, but also by natural disasters and poverty affected country, the decision was clear: We can not help!
-We are establishing an association, and will support the local people to the best of our ability.
+After a trip of father and son 2018 to the geographically and culturally impressive, but also by natural disasters and poverty affected country, the decision was clear: We found an association, and will support the people on the ground to the best of possibilities.

 Having enough fresh drinking water is something we take for granted in Germany.
 For many Nepalese children and their families, it is not.

 And so, in 2019, we launched the “Clean Water for Nepal” project.
 Children should have access to fresh water and be able to take it home from school.
 “For us, it’s hard to imagine”, Jürgen Perteck talks about his travels.
 “We are all the more pleased that it turned out to be not one, as initially planned, but five drinking water filter systems in the end, which we transported to Nepal and installed with the help of many helpers.”